alokvermaei2007/ci4/README.md

 # User Management App

 This is a simple CodeIgniter 4 app that allows you to manage users in a database.
-(Please refer to automation script from single command installation)
+(Please refer to automation script (https://github.com/alokvermaei2007/ci4/blob/main/automation.sh ) for single command installation)

 ## Requirements